A social enterprise is a business that, rather than just focused on making money, tries to address a social problem.

 It has a double bottom line — to be financially sustainable and to have a measurable impact on a societal issues such as poverty, health and the environment.

-In this podcast, Rupert Scofield explores the challenges of starting, building and running a social enterprise.
+From 2019 until his passing in 2022, Rupert Scofield explored the challenges of starting, building and running a social enterprise.
 Guests include other social entrepreneurs and impact investors who share their insights and experience.